-About the HND Mechanical Engineering (subject to validation) programme
+About the HND Engineering (General Engineering) programme

 The programme examines the basic areas of mechanical engineering, design, processes, systems and technology, including computer-aided design and further mathematics.

 It is designed to provide students who are seeking to further their career in a range of manufacturing, processing and service industries.
 The HND provides students who have completed the HNC Mechanical Engineering with a thorough understanding in six further engineering subjects.

 Students will normally hold an Edexcel HNC in Engineering

 - Further Analytical Methods

 Learning & Teaching Methods